fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

     | Hide
 {% endhighlight %}

-Each kind of view defines its own reduction of `Cache` to `Visibility`.
+Then each kind of view defines its own reduction of `Cache` to `Visibility`.
-For example, an error view function can be composed with a reduction of `Cache Http.Error a` to `Visibility Http.Error`.
+For example, an error view might reduce all cache error states to `Show Error` and all other cache states to `Hide`.

 {% highlight elm %}
-errorVisibility : Cache Http.Error a -> Visibility Http.Error
-errorVisibility cache =
+errorVisibility : Cache Error a -> Visibility Error errorVisibility cache =
     case cache of
         Empty ->
             Hide

-        -- etc.
+        EmptyInvalid error ->
+            Show error

+        EmptyInvalidSyncing error ->
+            Show error

+        EmptySyncing ->
+            Hide

+        Filled _ ->
+            Hide

+        FilledInvalid error _ ->
+            Show error

+        FilledInvalidSyncing error _ ->
+            Show error

+        FilledSyncing _ ->
+            Hide
 {% endhighlight %}

-This approach is further augmented by a higher-order function that handles the `Hide` case.
+This approach is enhanced by a higher-order function that handles the `Hide` case.

 {% highlight elm %}
 visibilityToHtml : (a -> Html b) -> Visibility a -> Html b